Hal Roach: Pathé Exchange

+Metro-Goldwyn-Mayer

 Roach released his films through Pathé Exchange until 1927, when he struck a distribution deal with Metro-Goldwyn-Mayer.
 He converted his silent-movie studio to sound in late 1928 and began releasing talking shorts in early 1929.
-In the days before dubbing, foreign language versions of the Roach comedies were created by reshooting each film in the Spanish, French, and occasionally Italian and German languages.
+In the days before dubbing, foreign-language versions of the Roach comedies were created by reshooting each film in Spanish, French, and occasionally Italian and German.
 Laurel & Hardy, Charley Chase, and the Our Gang kids (some of whom had barely begun school) were required to recite the foreign dialogue phonetically, often working from blackboards hidden off-camera.

 In 1931, with the release of the Laurel & Hardy film Pardon Us, Roach began producing occasional full-length features alongside the short subjects.
 Two-reel comedies were less profitable than features, and Roach phased most of them out by 1936.
 When the Our Gang feature film General Spanky did not do as well as expected, Roach intended to disband Our Gang entirely.
 MGM still wanted the Our Gang short subjects, so Roach agreed to supply them in single-reel (10-minute) form.

+Roach was also a good friend to Walt Disney, who was a fan of Laurel and Hardy at the time.
+A monkey dressed in a Mickey Mouse costume as well as actors in Three Little Pigs costumes appeared in the 1934 Laurel and Hardy film March of the Wooden Soldiers.
+Mickey Mouse also appeared in Hollywood Party, also from 1934 and featuring Laurel and Hardy.

+Mussolini

-In 1937, Roach conceived a joint business venture partnering with Vittorio Mussolini, son of fascist Italian dictator Benito Mussolini, to form a production company called "R.A.M."
+In 1937, Renato Senise, nephew of Carmine Senise, the then deputy chief of the Italian police, conceived a joint business venture of Roach partnering with Vittorio Mussolini, son of fascist Italian dictator Benito Mussolini, to form a production company called "R.A.M."
 (Roach and Mussolini).
+On 11 September 1937, Roach and Vittorio Mussolini formed R.A.M.
+Productions.

 Roach claimed the scheme involved Italian bankers providing US$6 million that would enable Roach's studio to produce a series of 12 films.
 Eight would be for Italian screening only while the remaining four would receive world distribution.
 The first film for Italy was to be a feature film of the opera Rigoletto.